Bus pass renewals - what's changed?

 Using bus passes before 9:30am

-Bedford Borough Council have recently introduced a scheme to pay £1 to travel prior to 9:30am so whilst your journey commencing within Central Bedfordshire will still be free if you need to make an onward journey within Bedford Borough prior to 9:30am you will have to pay for this.
+In early 2017, Bedford Borough Council introduced a scheme to pay £1 to travel prior to 9:30am so, in this case, if your journey commences within Central Bedfordshire, it will still be free.
+If you need to make an onward journey within Bedford Borough prior to 9:30am you will have to pay for this.

 Bus pass validity